projectcalico/calico/calico/getting-started/windows-calico/quickstart.md

 #### Install {{site.prodnameWindows}} using HostProcess containers

+> **Note**: This installation method is a tech preview and should not be used for production clusters.
+Upgrades from a tech preview version of this
+> installation method to the GA version might not be seamless.
+{: .alert .alert-info}

-With Kubernetes v1.22, a new Windows container type called "HostProcess containers" can run directly on the host with access to the host network namespace, storage and devices.
+With Kubernetes v1.22, a new Windows container type called "HostProcess containers" can run directly on the host with access to the host network namespace, storage, and devices.
 With this feature, {{site.prodnameWindows}} can now be installed and managed using Kubernetes resources such as Daemonsets and ConfigMaps, instead of needing to configure and install {{site.prodnameWindows}} manually on each node.
 Using this installation method, the {{site.prodnameWindows}}
 services are no longer registered on the host.
 Instead, the services are run directly within HostProcess containers.

-> **Note**: This installation method is a tech preview and should not be used for production clusters.
-Upgrades from a tech preview version of this
-> installation method to the GA version might not be seamless.
-{: .alert .alert-info}

 ##### Requirements

 In addition to the [{{site.prodnameWindows}} requirements]({{site.baseurl}}/getting-started/windows-calico/kubernetes/requirements),
-this installation method has [additional requirements](https://kubernetes.io/docs/tasks/configure-pod-container/create-hostprocess-pod/):
+this installation method has {% include open-new-window.html text='additional requirements' url='https://kubernetes.io/docs/tasks/configure-pod-container/create-hostprocess-pod/' %}:

 - Kubernetes v1.22+
-- HostProcess containers support enabled: for v1.22, HostProcess containers support has to be [enabled](https://v1-22.docs.kubernetes.io/docs/tasks/configure-pod-container/create-hostprocess-pod/#before-you-begin-version-check).
+- HostProcess containers support enabled: for v1.22, HostProcess containers support has to be {% include open-new-window.html text='enabled' url='https://v1-22.docs.kubernetes.io/docs/tasks/configure-pod-container/create-hostprocess-pod/#before-you-begin-version-check' %}.
 For Kubernetes v1.23+, HostProcess containers are enabled by default.
 - ContainerD 1.6.0+
 - The Windows nodes have joined the cluster